damonallison/python-examples/README.md

 * `self`

 * Data encapsulation is impossible in python.
 It's done by convention.
-Yuk
+Yuk.

-> `In fact, nothing in Python makes it possible to enforce data hiding — it is all based upon convention.`
+> In fact, nothing in Python makes it possible to enforce data hiding — it is
+> all based upon convention.

-> `“Private” instance variables that cannot be accessed except from inside an object don’t exist in Python.
-However, there is a convention that is followed by most Python code: a name prefixed with an underscore (e.g. _spam) should be treated as a non-public part of the API (whether it is a function, a method or a data member).
-It should be considered an implementation detail and subject to change without notice.`
+> “Private” instance variables that cannot be accessed except from inside an
+> object don’t exist in Python.
+However, there is a convention that is followed
+> by most Python code: a name prefixed with an underscore (e.g. _spam) should be
+> treated as a non-public part of the API (whether it is a function, a method or
+> a data member).
+It should be considered an implementation detail and subject
+> to change without notice.`

 ## Comments